ai-cfia/dev-rel-docs/adr/003-database-choice.md

 reduce operational costs.

 ## Decision
-We decided to adopt PostgreSQL as our DBMS due to its open source nature and the presence of a large and active community.
+The AI Lab decided to adopt PostgreSQL as our DBMS due to its open source nature and the presence of a large and active community.
 This guarantees regular updates, bug fixes, and a rich array of extensions and plugins such as pgvector and PostGIS, making it exceptionally well-suited for handling diverse data, including vector